kvalge/movies-security-docker-angular/README.md

 ### Structure and Functionalities
 layout: header and footer for every page.
-pages: movie-list - returns all movies from database.
+pages: movie-list - returns all movies from database on 'Filmid' page.
-authentication: register - adds new user.
+authentication: register - adds new authenticated user with the role 'USER' to the database.

 -------------------------------------------